Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Introduction

 With this in mind, we reinvoke a philosophy of machine design called ``autonomation'', developed in the Toyota Production System~\cite{ohno_toyota_1988}.
 Autonomation is a blend of ``autonomous'' and ``automation'' and may be described as ``intelligent automation'' or ``automation with a human touch''.
-Compared to (semi-)automation that is typically orchestrated by a centralized computer controller, autonomation separates the work of humans from machines, and thus enables the quick correction of the mistakes made by machines.
+Compared to (semi-)automation that is typically orchestrated by a centralized computer controller, autonomation separates the work of humans from machines and thus enables the quick correction of the mistakes made by machines.
 Yet, autonomation relieves humans of the need to continuously judge whether the operation of the machine is right.
 In the ``autonomated'' systems, the workers are self-inspecting their work and can source-inspect the work of the machines.
 This is a difference from an ``automatic'' system (that operates without human intervention) or an ``automated'' system (that requires human input or monitoring but is controlled by technology).
 Autonomation liberates people from automatable tasks, whereas technology has to serve people and processes, not vice versa.
 In the context of fact-checking, we use the term metaphorically, as it is more commonly used in the engineering industry.

-Although, the HCI community has significantly helped to better understand the gap between the social and technical, the existing research works on AI-assisted fact-checking are still often detached from real fact-checkers, and thus do not optimally comply with their actual needs and expectations.
-As Nakov et al. point out: there is a ``\emph{lack of collaboration between researchers and practitioners in defining tasks and developing datasets}'' for automated fact-checking~\cite{nakov_automated_2021}.
+Although the HCI and information science community has significantly helped to better understand the gap between the social and technical, the existing research works on AI-assisted fact-checking are still often detached from real fact-checkers and thus do not optimally comply with their actual needs and expectations.
+As Nakov et al. point out, there is a ``\emph{lack of collaboration between researchers and practitioners in defining tasks and developing datasets}'' for automated fact-checking~\cite{nakov_automated_2021}.
 This contributes to the skepticism of fact-checkers towards automating the entire fact-checking process, especially processes that require human judgments~\cite{noauthor_challenges_2020, micallef_true_2022}.
-On the contrary, some studies, e.g.~\cite{10.1145/3242587.3242666} mention too much trust in the system's predictions.
+On the contrary, some studies, e.g.,~\cite{10.1145/3242587.3242666} mention too much trust in the system's predictions.